- • Issues

 Reports commissioned by a building owner using this protocol should answer the following questions for Step 1:

-1. Who has carried out inspections and testing for the building owner, and testing of the cladding material, what are their relevant competencies, qualifications and experience and what testing laboratories were used to test the samples?
+1. Who has carried out inspections, sampling and testing for the building owner; location of the sampling and tests carried out on the cladding and insulation material; company name, relevant competencies, qualifications and experience of testing laboratories used to test the samples?

-2. What category(s) of ACPs are present on the building (A, B, C or D)?
+2. What category(s) of ACPs or other combustible façade materials, are present on the building and location of each type?

 3. What quantity of the material is present and extent of coverage (m2)?

-4. What substrate or insulation is present behind the ACP?
+4. What substrate or insulation is present behind the ACP(s)?

-5. What potential ignition sources exist for the ACP given the configuration of the building?
+5. What potential ignition sources exist for the ACP(s) given the configuration of the building?

 Step 2 – Evaluating the exposure

-Using the identification and quantification outcomes of Step 1, the purpose of this step is to provide a consistent report into the exposure of the building regarding the presence of ACPs.
+Using the identification and quantification outcomes of Step 1, the purpose of this step is to provide a consistent report into the exposure of the building regarding the presence of ACPs or other combustible façade materials.

-This output is dependent upon the category of the ACP determined in Step 1 and should make findings with regard to four questions:
+This output is dependent upon the category of the ACP or identification of other combustible façade material determined in Step 1 and should make findings with regard to four questions:

 6. What exposures exist to the safety of the occupants based on the Step 1 outcomes?

-7. Is the building compliant, with regard to ACPs, with the National Construction Code and associated Australian Standards?
+7. Is the building compliant, with regard to ACPs or other façade materials, with the National Construction Code and associated Australian Standards?

-8. What are the exposures to the property and consequential business interruption risk of a fire involving the ACP?
+8. What are the exposures to the property and consequential business interruption risk of a fire involving the ACP or other façade material?

-9. What exposures exist to the reputation, image and market value of the building as a result of the ACP identified?
+9. What exposures exist to the reputation, image and market value of the building as a result of the ACP or other façade material identified?

 Making findings for each of the questions is necessarily complex.
-Each building with ACPs present will vary in terms of quantification, insulation materials, ignition scenarios, fire protection and suppression systems, as well as occupation type.
+Each building with ACPs or other combustible materials present will vary in terms of quantification, insulation materials, ignition scenarios, fire protection and suppression systems, as well as occupation type.

 Reports commissioned by a building’s owner to make findings on the exposure should consider the following factors identified by insurers: